bluehost/bluehost-wordpress-plugin/README.md

-mojo-marketplace-wp-plugin
+Bluehost WordPress Plugin
 ==========================

-WordPress plugin that has shortcodes, widgets and themes.
+WordPress plugin that integrates your WordPress site with the Bluehost control panel, including performance, security, and update features.